 To the modern reader accustomed to manipulating and reducing fractions, Euclid's meaning may not be entirely clear.
-But I think it is clear enough to his intended audience.
+But I think it is clear enough to his intended audience, to suit Euclid's purposes at least.
+He may not have wanted to tell them everything; but again, as noted in §3.4 (p.
+81), he did not have to worry that they would be confused by the modern notion of a fraction.

-Euclid is aware that proportionality-sameness of ratio-can be defined by anthyphaeresis.
+Euclid is aware that he can define proportionality-sameness of ratio-by means of anthyphaeresis.
 He prefers to avoid this, perhaps in order to make proofs easier.
+Proposition VII.13 will be an

-For the arbitrary magnitudes considered in Book V, he uses the definition quoted in §3.2.
-Looking at arbitrary equimultiples is conceptually easier than looking at the potentially infinite sequences of numbers generated by anthyphaeresis.
-For one thing, even if we say Ameasures B, k times, with remainder C, Euclid has no notation for the multiplier k.
-Indeed, k here is not a thing.
-It is not, strictly speaking, a number, but a numeral; not a noun, but an adjective.
-It can be turned into a noun, as it will be in Book VII, when multiplication of numbers is defined; but there is no need to do this in Book V. When anthyphaeresis is applied to numbers, finite sequences are generated.
-We apply anthyphaeresis to numbers A and B, we get a greatest common measure C. Then A = kC and $B = \ell C$ for some k and l , as Euclid knows.
+When anthyphaeresis is applied to numbers, finite sequences are generated.
+We apply anthyphaeresis to numbers A and B, we get a greatest common measure C. Then $A = C \cdot k$ and $B = C \cdot \ell$ for some k and l , as Euclid knows.
 He does not say much about k and l directly though.
 He does not say, for example, that they are relatively prime.
 He does not have good notation for them.
 We can write multipliers as we are doing, with minuscules; Euclid cannot.

-Now, good notation is not like house-building supplies.
+Now, notation is not like house-building supplies.
 You cannot will bricks and mortar into existence; but if you find your notation inadequate, you just improve it.
 If Euclid was inhibited by a lack of good notation, it would seem the fault was his own.

 On the other hand, Euclid's concern was not written expression as such.
 Writing supplies are like house-building supplies.
 Even if Euclid had as much scratch paper (or papyrus) to write on as we do, he could not easily have distributed a copy of his lectures to everybody who attended.
-I think of Phaedrus, in the eponymous dialogue of Plato, borrowing the text of a speech of Lysias, not so that he can copy it, but so that he can memorize it [67, 228b, p.
+I think of Phaedrus, in the eponymous dialogue of Plato, borrowing the text of a speech of Lysias, not so that he can copy it, but so that he can memorize it [78, 228b, p.
 417].
 Evidently Euclid wrote things out, and that is why we have his work; but his aim was not to come up with good written expressions as such.
-See however §3.10.
+See however §4.1 (p.
+115).